 - 1/2 cup Parmesan cheese, grated

 - 1/2 cup Fisher® Pecan Halves, coarsely chopped

-1. Heat olive oil in a large saute pan over medium heat.
-Add the diced onion.
-Season with ½ teaspoon salt and pepper and cook until tender, 3-5 minutes.
-Add the grated garlic and lower the heat to medium-low.
+1. Heat a large saute pan over medium heat.
+Add the olive oil and the diced onion.
+Season with salt and pepper and cook until tender, 3-5 minutes.
+Add the grated garlic and lower the heat.
 Add the mushrooms.
-Season with remaining ½ teaspoon salt.
+Season with salt and pepper.
 Cook until the mushrooms are tender and a lot of the liquid has evaporated at the bottom of the pan, 5-8 minutes.

 2. Add the Vermouth to the mushrooms and cook until the flavor of the alcohol has mellowed considerably, 5-8 minutes.
-Add the sour cream, reduce heat to low and allow it the sour cream to melt.
-Remove 24 of the largest mushrooms from the pan, reserving sour cream mixture in pan.
-Arrange the mushrooms on a baking sheet and set aside.
+Taste for seasoning.
+Add the sour cream and allow it to melt over low heat.
+Remove and reserve half (20) of the mushrooms.

-3. Preheat oven to 350°F. Remove remaining mushrooms from pan and place them on a cutting board, allow to cool slightly and roughly chop into smaller pieces.
+3. Preheat oven to 350 degrees F. Preheat the broiler.
+When the mushrooms have cooled slightly, place half of them (20 mushrooms) on a flat surface and roughly chop to break them into smaller pieces.
 Toss them in a bowl with the Parmesan cheese, pecans and breadcrumbs.
-Stir in ¼ cup of cooking liquid.

-4. Fill each of the reserved mushroom halves with some of the stuffing.
+4. A test run: Place a little bit of the stuffing on a baking sheet and place in the oven.
+Cook for a few minutes and taste for seasoning.
+Add more salt, cheese or even olive oil if the texture or flavor isn't quite where you want it to be.
+Fill each bottom of the reserved mushroom halves (remaining 20 mushrooms) with some of the stuffing.
 Don't be afraid to press and mold the stuffing on top of each mushroom.